manuasir/node-instagram-bot/README.md

 # node-instagram-bot
+### Features
-Telegram bot that notifies when somebody stopped following you
+- Send message when somebody stopped following you.
+- Get people you follow but they don't follow you back.